eruption-project/eruption-website/content/_index.md

 Please refer to [INSTALL.md](https://github.com/X3n0m0rph59/eruption/blob/master/docs/INSTALL.md) for further information, e.g. the dependencies you need to install to be able to successfully build Eruption from source.

----

 <div class="spacer-section"></div>

-#### After Setup
+#### After the Setup

-You may want to try the [Eruption Profile Switcher](https://extensions.gnome.org/extension/2621/eruption-profile-switcher/) GNOME Shell extension that enables easy switching of profiles on the fly
+You may want to try the [Eruption Profile Switcher](https://extensions.gnome.org/extension/2621/eruption-profile-switcher/) GNOME Shell extension that enables easy switching of profiles on the fly!